How to Pick the Right Phlebotomist Training Program

 Phlebotomy Training, Certification and Licensing

 There are primarily 2 kinds of programs that offer phlebotomy training, which are certificate and degree programs.
 The certificate program usually takes less than a year to complete and furnishes a basic education as well as the training on how to draw blood.
 It offers the fastest means to becoming a phlebotomy tech.
 An Associate of Science Degree in Clinical Laboratory Science, although not specifically a phlebotomist degree, will include training to become a phlebotomist.
 Offered at junior and community colleges, they typically take 2 years to finish.
 Bachelor’s Degrees are less available and as a four year program furnish a more extensive foundation in lab sciences.
 Once you have completed your training, you will probably want to become certified.
 Although not required in most states, many Sidney MT employers look for certification before hiring technicians.
 A few of the primary certifying organizations include:

 - American Medical Technologists (AMT)

-Attending Phlebotomy Training near Superior Montana?
+Attending Phlebotomy Training near Sidney Montana?